muffato/muffato.github.io/cv.md

 management, Recruitment, Documentation, User training and support.<br/>
 <u>Team size</u>: 5-7 people.

-I lead the Informatics Infrastructure team of the Tree of Life programme, which implements large-scale genome analysis pipelines for the faculty teams, maintains the production environment (application deployment, pipeline orchestration system), and manages and curates the metadata held in the various production systems.
+I lead the Informatics Infrastructure team of the Tree of Life programme, which:

+* implements large-scale genome analysis pipelines for the faculty teams;
+* maintains the production environment (application deployment, pipeline orchestration system);
+* manages and curates the metadata held in the various production systems.

 I managed the growth of the team as two phases:

-1. First focusing on the core systems infrastructure and framework, hiring a DevOps Developer, a Software Developer, and a Bioinformatician.
+1. First focusing on the core systems infrastructure and framework, hiring DevOps, software development, and boinformatics capabilities.
-2. Then adding the data curation, management, and analysis capabilities.
+2. Then adding the data curation, management, and analysis capabilities in.

 My ambition is to provide the most efficient platform for assembling and [analysing genomes at an unprecedented scale](https://doi.org/10.5281/zenodo.8063873).